Sydney FC: 2018–2023: Corica era - The continued dynasty, relocation and return to the Allianz

 The 2023–24 season started with success for Sydney FC, winning the 2023 Australia Cup with a 3–1 victory over Brisbane Roar in the final at home.
-However, a poor start to the A-League season which saw Sydney FC lose their first three matches without registering a goal, and languishing on the bottom of the table, saw Corica resign as Sydney FC coach after 5 full seasons in charge, 3 weeks after lifting the Australia Cup.
+However, a poor start to the A-League season which saw Sydney FC lose their first three matches without registering a goal, and languishing on the bottom of the table, saw Corica resign as Sydney FC coach only 3 weeks after lifting the Australia Cup.